 It’s often the case that we work with people who behave in a stressful way.
 When this happens, we have the tendency to absorb their stress like a sponge.
 It may be uncomfortable but tell this person how they make you (and others) feel and discuss whether they could behave differently.
 The conversation needn’t be uncomfortable if you approach the subject tactfully and diplomatically.

-Training South West deliver Stress-related training programmes to businesses across the South West of England.
-Whether you're in Dorset, Somerset, Devon or Cornwall, if your staff would benefit from training to help them manage stress positively, then contact us to discuss how we can help.
+Training South West delivers Stress-related training programmes to businesses across the South West of England.
+Whether you're in Dorset, Somerset, Devon, or Cornwall, if your staff would benefit from training to help them manage stress positively, then contact us to discuss how we can help.